enderger/dotfiles/README.md

 - `unstable` : The rolling version of Nix, I use the `nixos-unstable-small` channel for even faster releases
 - `fallback` : The `nixos-unstable` branch, which I provide as a fallback channel via an overlay
 - `nixpkgs` : An alias to whichever channel dependencies should use
+- `fix-emacs-ts` : Provides a working Tree-Sitter derivation for EMACS.

 ```nix "flake/inputs" +=
 # flake/inputs.nixpkgs